|

 Don Cornelius, HCHS Manuscript Coordinator for the past ten years, will explain the major records held by the Society, show examples of each and explain how to search and access these records for personal or professional research projects.
 The Hunterdon County Historical Society collections include printed volumes, manuscripts, deeds, newspapers, maps, broadsides and photographs covering the history of Hunterdon County from the 18th century to the present day.

 The seminar is geared for researchers who use the library regularly, as well as for beginning researchers to better understand the wealth of resources available at the County Historical Society.
 There is no fee to attend the evening workshop, but patrons must pre-register as space is limited.
-Registrants may call @908-782-1091 or e-mail the administrator to register.
+Registrants may call @908-782-1091 or e-mail the .

 The Hunterdon County Historical Society was founded in 1885 to collect, preserve and share the history of the entire County of Hunterdon.
-The Society operates the Hiram E. Deats Memorial Research Library and The Doric House Museum on Main Street in Flemington and the archive building on River Road.
-For more information about the Society visit the website.
+The Society operates the Hiram E. Deats Memorial Research Library and The Doric House Museum on Main Street in Flemington and the archive building on River Road. .

 ($)Revolutonary War Cemetery Tour South